-1.5 Investment in driver recruitment
+1.6 Investment in driver recruitment

 The lack of Public Service Vehicle (PSV) drivers is an immediate short-term barrier to delivering improved services.
 We are already working with the industry to provide help with training and publicity for recruitment.
-We are also exploring whether there are any other short-term investments to get more people into (and staying in) the industry.
+We are also exploring whether there are any other short-term BSIP investments to get more people into, and staying, in the industry.

-2 Capital Investment to speed up bus journeys and reliability
+2 Capital Investment to speed up bus journeys, improve reliability and passenger experience.

-CRSTS is a 5 year capital investment programme to improve the speed and reliability of bus services through segregation, bus priority, junction upgrades, transport hubs etc. Identified priorities include
+CRSTS is a 5-year capital investment programme to improve the speed and reliability of bus services through segregation, bus priority, junction upgrades, transport hubs etc. Identified priorities include

-- Bristol to Bath Sustainable Transport Corridor - Bristol City Centre Sustainable Transport Corridor, - Portway Sustainable Transport Corridor and Hub - Long Ashton Metrobus Improvements, - M32 Sustainable Transport Corridor and Hub, - Bath City Centre Sustainable Transport Corridor

-- Thornbury to North Bristol Sustainable Transport Corridor - Chipping Sodbury to Hambrook Sustainable Transport Corridor - Somer Valley to Bristol and Bath Sustainable Transport Corridor - Stockwood to Cribbs Causeway Sustainable Transport Corridor - Bristol to Hengrove Metrobus extension
+- Bristol to Bath Sustainable Transport Corridor - Bristol City Centre Sustainable Transport Corridor, - Portway Sustainable Transport Corridor and Hub - Long Ashton Metrobus Improvements, - M32 Sustainable Transport Corridor and Hub, - Bath City Centre Sustainable Transport Corridor - Thornbury to North Bristol Sustainable Transport Corridor - Chipping Sodbury to Hambrook Sustainable Transport Corridor - Somer Valley to Bristol and Bath Sustainable Transport Corridor - Stockwood to Cribbs Causeway Sustainable Transport Corridor - Bristol to Hengrove Metrobus extension